leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/sculpting/editing/face_sets.rst

    :Mode:      Sculpt Mode
    :Menu:      :menuselection:`Face Sets --> Init Face Sets`

-Initializes all Face Sets on the mesh at once based off one of several mesh attribute properties.
+Initializes all face sets on the mesh at once based off one of several mesh attribute properties.

 Mode
-   The mesh data attribute used to define the boundaries for the Face Sets.
+   The mesh data attribute used to define the boundaries for the face sets.

    By Loose Parts
-      Creates a new Face Set per discontinuous part of the mesh.
+      Creates a new face set per discontinuous part of the mesh.
    By Materials
-      Creates a Face Set per :ref:`Material Slot <material-slots>`.
+      Creates a face set per :ref:`Material Slot <material-slots>`.
    By Normals
-      Creates Face Sets for Faces that have similar :ref:`Normals <modeling-meshes-structure-normals>`.
+      Creates face sets for Faces that have similar :ref:`Normals <modeling-meshes-structure-normals>`.
    By UV Seams
-      Creates Face Sets using :doc:`UV Seams </modeling/meshes/uv/unwrapping/seams>` as boundaries.
+      Creates face sets using :doc:`UV Seams </modeling/meshes/uv/unwrapping/seams>` as boundaries.
    By Edge Creases
-      Creates Face Sets using :ref:`Edge Creases <bpy.ops.transform.edge_crease>` as boundaries.
+      Creates face sets using :ref:`Edge Creases <bpy.ops.transform.edge_crease>` as boundaries.
    By Edge Bevel Weight
-      Creates Face Sets using :ref:`Bevel Weights <bpy.ops.transform.edge_bevelweight>` as boundaries.
+      Creates face sets using :ref:`Bevel Weights <bpy.ops.transform.edge_bevelweight>` as boundaries.
    By Sharp Edges
-      Creates Face Sets using :ref:`Sharp Edges <bpy.ops.mesh.mark_sharp>` as boundaries.
+      Creates face sets using :ref:`Sharp Edges <bpy.ops.mesh.mark_sharp>` as boundaries.
    By Face Maps
-      Creates a Face Set per :ref:`Face Map <bpy.types.FaceMaps>`.
+      Creates a face set per :ref:`Face Map <bpy.types.FaceMaps>`.

 Threshold
-   The minimum value to consider a certain attribute a boundary when creating the Face Sets.
+   The minimum value to consider a certain attribute a boundary when creating the face sets.

 .. _bpy.ops.sculpt.face_set_edit: